Gavin-Holt/MyMicro/README.md

 #### Goto list

-This allows plain text searching of the current file, and then navigates to the selected position (you can also search for a line number).
+This allows fzf searching of the current file, and then navigates to the selected position (you can also search for a line number).

 | Actions______________ | Keys_________________ |
 | :---                  | :---                  |